sass/sass/proposal/custom-url-resolution.md

 - With the location of the asset we have to ensure it exists, if it does not exist we need to throw an error.
 - We pass the location of the asset to the `relative path creator` callback that gets passed into this preset.
 - The returned relative url from the callback gets validated and normalized, normalization should replace any backslashes with forward slashes, take out duplicate slashes and url encode special characters.
 If the url appears to be invalid, it should throw an error.
-- The validated url gets passed to sass core, using a callback or return as stated in the [JavaScript API](#javascript-api).
+- The validated url gets passed to sass core, using a callback or return as stated in the [JavaScript API](#javascript-api) and the file should get added to `stats.includedFiles`.

 Example: